MavricMC/gitGet-Template/README.md

 Repeat the next 2 steps for every file you want in the folder.

-On the next line you want to add the `githubUsername` then `/` then the repository name then `/` then the version the `/` then the `pathToFileInRepo` eg: `MavricMC/gitGet-Template/main/code.lua` or `MavricMC/gitGet-Template/main/function.lua`
+On the next line you want to add the `githubUsername` `/` then the `repository` name  `/` then the `fork` `/` then the `path to the file in the repository` eg: `MavricMC/gitGet-Template/main/code.lua` or `MavricMC/gitGet-Template/main/function.lua`

 On the next line you want to add the path of the file eg: `code.lua` or `folder/code.lua`.
+Any file will always be put in `testFolder` or what ever you named it so you dont need to add it to every file path

 REMOVE THIS PART ONCE CLONED.
 ```